top of page

 BIOGRAPHY

-Travis Braun is an artist, illustrator and educator based in Orem, Utah.
-His work is strongly influenced by music, (especially rock n roll) graphic novels, and pop culture.
+Travis Braun is an artist, illustrator, author and educator based in Orem, Utah.
+His work is strongly influenced by music, (especially rock n roll) graphic novels / manga, and pop culture.

 Travis grew up in a small town west of the Twin Cities, MN.
-He spent much of his childhood drawing monsters and singing Guns N’ Roses’ songs into a hair brush.
+He spent much of his childhood drawing monsters and singing 90's rock songs into a hair brush.
 In high school he played guitar in the rock band Star Larva.
-After earning his BFA in Illustration from Brigham Young University Travis interned at The Society Of Illustrators (NYC) and with satirical caricaturist Steve Brodner.
+Travis has earned his BFA in Illustration from BYU and a Master of Science, Curriculum and Instruction from WGU.

 Travis is a third generation educator.
 He has taught at a residential treatment center for youth with learning differences and emotional disorders for 4 years, at a middle school for 7 years and is currently teaching drawing & painting at Lone Peak High School.

-When Travis is not teaching or creating art he enjoys spending time with his wife Adrienne and their little monsters Kozette, Ruby & Hendrix.
+When Travis is not teaching or creating art he enjoys playing pickleball & disc golf, going to concerts, watching movies and just hanging out with his wife Adrienne and kids Kozette, Ruby & Hendrix.

 ABOUT THE ART